-Situated in that small section of Alabama that steals the Gulf shoreline away from Florida, Mobile is a treasure that often remains under-the-radar.
-This picturesque, Port City offers visitors a quaint escape full of history, seafood, and Spanish moss – oh, and a family-friendly, annual Mardi Gras Carnival with a saga that started long before New Orleans.
+Situated in that small section of Alabama that steals the Gulf shoreline away from Florida, Mobile is a treasure that often remains under the radar.
+The Port City offers visitors a quaint escape full of history, seafood, and Spanish moss—oh, and a family-friendly, annual Mardi Gras Carnival with a saga that started long before New Orleans.

 From azaleas to Antebellum homes, here are eight reasons to make Mobile your next adventure:

 The Port City has seen many flags flying over its bay during its culturally rich history, and Colonial Fort Condé is a reconstructed nod not only to French influence but many battles since.
 The recreated, red-brick French fort was originally built in 1723 by French colonists and it protected the city for a century.
 The fort is operated by The History Museum of Mobile, where visitors can go on an informative tour.
 In this hands-on history tour, you'll learn about the significance this site played during the American Revolution, Civil War, and more.

 Straddling the line of fishing rivers to the north and the Gulf of Mexico to the south, Mobile Bay offers great sites and spots for strollers, sitters, historians, and fishers alike.
 The mouth of Mobile Bay is formed by the Fort Morgan Peninsula on its eastern side and Dauphin Island on its western side.
 You can anchor down on a park bench and watch pelicans and large freighters float past, or grab a line or cast a net and hope for a catch.
-You can also take a step back in time at the bay's Memorial Park, with Battleship USS ALABAMA, Submarine USS DRUM, and more than 25 aircrafts full of military pride and history.
+You can also take a step back in time at the bay's Memorial Park by visiting the Battleship USS ALABAMA, Submarine USS DRUM, and more than 25 aircrafts full of military pride and history.

 Cruise the scenic Battleship Parkway, known popularly as "The Causeway," that cuts through Mobile Bay.
 The Battleship Parkway is home to Battleship Memorial Park, a military history park and museum.
 The parkway also boasts many of the area's popular seafood restaurants with some of the freshest seafood in the region.
-You'll find everything from laidback patios offering al fresco fresh fish to upscale dining on this scenic stretch.
+You'll find everything from laid-back patios serving fresh fish al fresco to upscale dining on the scenic stretch.